JacquesCarette/Drasil/wiki/Contributor's-Guide.md

     - Highlighting specific portions of such screenshots helps text/discrepancies stand out to the reader.
     - Linking to related issues, pull requests, comments, and commit hashes is also really helpful for easy navigation through related and significant content and discussion in the repo.
     - If there are certain code segments you want to link to an issue, instead of copy-pasting it, permalink is another option.
 Please see [Creating a Permanent Link to a Code Snippet](https://help.github.com/articles/creating-a-permanent-link-to-a-code-snippet/) for more information.
-    - Familiarizing yourself with working with markdown will be useful in allowing text in your issues to be easier to read.
+    - Familiarizing yourself with [GitHub-flavoured Markdown](https://github.github.com/gfm/) will be useful for elegantly formatting your text.
 For instance, when recommending a solution (or otherwise inserting multiline code), mentioning the language of the code allows for syntax highlighting.
 Click on `Edit` to see the source code for this Haskell excerpt below:
-    ``` Haskell
+    ```haskell
     var :: String
     var = "Hello"
     ```
 - Create issues that are useful for the present, and for the future, but following these guidelines:
   - Search the other issues to see if your issue has already been covered.
   - Use a meaningful title for your issue (this is what people will be reading when they search the issues in the future).
   - Do not introduce new issues within an existing issue.
 We should keep the discussion focused so that it relates to the current issue.
 Once an issue is resolved, it should be closed.
 Related issues should be created as separate issues, rather than being incorporated into the discussion.
 (Related issues can be linked to the current issue via a hashtag `#` followed by the number of the other issue.)
   - Make your issue as specific as possible.
 Ideally, closing an issue should be possible with a few days of effort.
 This doesn't always happen, but it is something to strive for.
 - When **closing** an issue, please provide rationale and relevant links to other issues, Pull Requests (PRs), or specific commit hashes.
 For instance, when something is considered fixed, please give a pointer to the fix, so that others can inspect your fixes.
 - In GitHub, Markdown can be used to annotate Issues, Pull Requests, Comments, Wiki pages, and any other documents.
 Here is a useful [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).